LOADING...

 To improve print quality on my budget 3D printer, I designed a custom fan mount and nozzle system in Fusion 360.
 The upgrade significantly improved cooling performance, overhangs, and overall print precision.

-To avoid double-feeding our cat Kevin, I soldered a WiFi-enabled smart button that logged and displayed feeding times using an ESP8266, SSD1306 OLED, and a single button.
-The device fetched NTP time and kept everyone honest—including Kevin.
+To avoid double-feeding our cat Kevin, I soldered a WiFi-enabled smart button that logs and displays feeding times using an ESP8266, SSD1306 OLED, and a single button.
+The device fetched NTP time and kept everyone honest.
+Including Kevin.

 FeedKevin! - Pet Food Timer

-To avoid double-feeding our cat Kevin, I soldered a WiFi-enabled smart button that logged and displayed feeding times using an ESP8266, SSD1306 OLED, and a single button.
-The device fetched NTP time and kept everyone honest—including Kevin.
+To avoid double-feeding our cat Kevin, I soldered a WiFi-enabled smart button that logs and displays feeding times using an ESP8266, SSD1306 OLED, and a single button.
+The device fetched NTP time and kept everyone honest.
+Including Kevin.

 I implemented Conway's Game of Life in C++ and color-graded cells based on the rule they followed, exploring how simple rules produced complex patterns.